vsh26/authenticate-git-and-github-using-SSH/README.md

 # Authenticate Git and GitHub Using SSH
+SSH (Secure Shell) helps computers talk to each other safely, even over unsafe networks, by creating a protected connection. <br><br>
+When you use SSH with GitHub, you don’t have to type your username and password every time you push code.
+Instead, you set up something called SSH keys—one on your computer and the other on GitHub—to make logging in automatic and secure.
+<br><br>
+Read this article, [Mastering SSH: Secure Remote Access with Keys and Configurations](https://controlplusblog.hashnode.dev/mastering-ssh-secure-remote-access-with-keys-and-configurations), to learn more about SSH.

 ## On Linux, MacOS or WSL
 **Step 1: Generate a New SSH Key (If you don't have one)** If you don’t already have an SSH key, generate one using either the Ed25519 or RSA algorithm.